CN CAS Home Site map

 Talent Acquisition and Diversity

-In a study published in PNAS on May 15, a research team led by Eric H. Xu (XU Huaqiang) and XU Youwei from the Shanghai Institute of Materia Medica of the Chinese Academy of Sci...
+In a study published in Journal of Controlled Release, a research team led by ZHANG Jiwen from the Shanghai Institute of Materia Medica, Chinese Academy of Sciences used ectoine...

 Journal